Air Products' Hydrogen Plant, Louisiana, United States of America

 Louisiana hydrogen plant background

-The new plant at Louisiana is one of many in a series of plants being executed by Air Products.
-The company has almost completed the construction of a hydrogen production plant at Garyville for Marathon Oil Refinery.
-Another hydrogen production plant at Baton Rouge is expected to come on-stream in April 2010.
+Air Products' Louisiana facility is one of many in a series of plants being executed by the firm.
+The company also completed the construction of a hydrogen production plant at Garyville for Marathon Oil Refinery, while another hydrogen production plant located in Baton Rouge also came on-stream in 2010.